salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls-3D/index.md

 <br />

 ## Ray marching inside the field
-Once **reached the boundaries** of the field, **ray marching is used inside**.
-This means to take little steps in the ray direction and compute the field value at each step.
+**Ray marching** is employed inside the scalar field to locate the isosurface.
+By taking small steps along the ray direction, the field value is computed at each step.
-When reach the chosed isosurface value, compute the normal and the shading.
+When the desired isosurface value is reached, the normal and shading are computed.

 The following code illustrates the ray marching.